Written by CorpsAfrica/Malawi Volunteer Mr. Chancy Simba

 “Young people need models, not critics.” – John Wooden.

-In early April, my site-mates and I decided to collaborate and implement two huge, fun Grassroot Soccer (GRS) camps with intentions of educating and helping the youth in Mzimba learn more about HIV, how they can prevent themselves from being infected, and how they can stop the spread in their community.
+In early April, my site-mates and I decided to collaborate and implement two huge, fun Grassroot Soccer (GRS) camps with the intention of educating and helping the youth in Mzimba learn more about HIV, how they can prevent themselves from being infected, and how they can stop the spread in their community.
 The camps were a success and it was great.
-Not only were the camps success, but I also made a lot of friends after these camps.
-Every day I meet a lot of people, whether be it participants, relatives, or parents of participants, who appreciate what their children brought back from the camps.
+Not only were the camps successful, but I also made a lot of friends after these camps.
+Every day I meet a lot of people, whether participants, relatives, or parents of participants, who appreciate what their children brought back from the camps.
 It is amazing to hear that and encourages me a lot in my work as a Volunteer.

 I do not know how it happened, but after the camp I became close with many of the participants, and yes I got myself friends or should I say brothers and sisters.
 These brothers I made are phenomenal and honestly speaking I enjoy their company and I feel safe with them around.
 They are always checking in on me, they visit me daily to teach me more Tumbuka language, and they take me places where I have never imagined during weekends, which is fun.
 They also want me to be their football team manager.

 Well, there is a reason they want me as their team manager.
 With all the generosity these boys are showing me I thought to myself, “How do I give back to these guys?”
 I came up with an idea; a mentorship group!
 I figured these young men look at me as their role model and they want to know more about how they can be where I am now and maybe have an opportunity to serve with CorpsAfrica one day.